toransahu/notes/docs/cs-fundamentals/Algo.md

 1. find/explore its unvisited adjacent vertices
     1. mark all of them as visited
     1. put them into the queue
-1. repeat [3-5] until the queue is empty
+1. repeat [3-5] untin the queue is empty
 1. we may have some unvisited / disconncted graph (vertices) at this moment
     1. so, iterate through all the unvisited vertices (if any)
     1. repeat [2-6] for them

-## Topological Sort
+## Topologican Sort

-Topological sort, is an ordering of vertices of a DAG in which each vertices[1] comes before, all vertices [2], to which[2] it[1] has outgoing edges.
+Topologican sort, is an ordering of vertices of a DAG in which each vertices[1] comes before, all vertices [2], to which[2] it[1] has outgoing edges.

 Saying that, [1] will come before [2], if there is an edge from [1] to [2]